manelpuig/rUBot_gopigo_ws/Documentation/2_gopigo_rbpi_control.md

 Pres q and crtl+C to close the terminals

-### **2.2.
-Movement control with specific python script**
+### **3.2.
+Navigation**

-You want to perform the movement control in "move3_gopigo_distance.py" simulation ws.
+You want to perform the movement control:

-You will only need to:

-- copy this python file to the script folder
-- create a new "move_gopigo3.launch" file to launch gopigo3 and the control node
+- with a desired v and w

-> Carefull!: be sure the new python file is executable.
+- up to a x distance "d"

+This is made in a speciffic python node "move3_gopigo_distance.py".

 Type: